seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 *Exit*

-### SCENE II.
+### SCENE III.
 The British camp near Dover.

-*Enter, in conquest, with drum and colours, EDMUND, KING LEAR and CORDELIA, prisoners; Captain, Soldiers, & c*
+*Enter, in conquest, with drum and colors, EDMUND, KING LEAR and CORDELIA, prisoners; Captain, Soldiers, & c*

 **EDMUND**
 Some officers take them away: good guard,
 Until their greater pleasures first be known
-That are to censure them.
+That are to censure them. /

 **CORDELIA**
-We are not the first
+/ We are not the first
 Who, with best meaning, have incurr'd the worst.
 For thee, oppressed king, am I cast down;
 Myself could else out-frown false fortune's frown.